RickStrahl/Westwind.Globalization/Readme.md

 #West Wind Globalization
-###A Data Driven .NET Localization Provider###
+###Datadriven resource localization for .NET applications###
 This library provides a SQL Server driven localization engine that can be plugged into any application.
-The application uses standard .NET ResourceSets and can plug directly into the .NET ResourcePipeline, or be accessed directly using the raw data engine that retrieves cached ResourceSets from a database.
+The application uses standard .NET ResourceSets and ResourceManagers with a generic data backend to feed resource sets and provide edit and update capabilities to localization resources stored in a database.

 Requirements:
 * .NET 4.5